uqqu/Cadans/README.md

 If no gestures are defined for that zone, gesture drawing does not activate, and the key behaves according to its other assignments or system defaults.

 The example below demonstrates zone-specific assignments – gestures are assigned to RMB in all zones except the center.
-As a result, behavior in the center remains system-default, while outside of it, 8 independent gesture groups become available:
+As a result, behavior in the center remains system-default, while outside of it, 8 independent gesture groups become available. (mp4):

 https://github.com/user-attachments/assets/1d3c148d-8408-46f2-87c9-88a7a4533e1c